nextui-org/nextui-cli/README.md

 #### List Options

 - `-p --packagePath` [string] The path to the package.json file
-- `-c --current` List the current installed components
+- `-r --remote` List all components available remotely

 ##### Example